Eyescale/Equalizer/README.rst

 The following documentation has been added or substantially improved since the last release:

--   The `Programming and User Guide`_ has been extended to XXX pages and XXX figures.
+-   The `Programming and User Guide`_ has been extended to 100 pages and 55 figures.
 -   `The XXX`_